LuisAguilar0713/fashion_shop/README.md

-# Plant App - Flutter UI
+# Fashion Shop - Flutter UI

 ## [Watch it on YouTube](https://youtu.be/LN668OAUrK4)